IMG 7099 japan airlines,jal,business class,A350

 The next thing to notice is the ample storage.
 First of all you’d likely want to stow your carryon under the ottoman.
 That is, I personally like to have my stuff close to me, if possible, so that I don’t need to get up to reach for the overhead bins.
 JAL thoughtfully designed a large space beneath the ottoman that allows for at least a standard-size carry on to fit easily.
 However, with the increasing sizes of carryons these days, I’m not so sure if every carryon will fit.

 Then, you might want to put your jacket in the wardrobe, which includes a coat hanger.
 The wardrobe slides closed and this will also reveal the full extent of the entertainment screen.
 One thing to note is that the wardrobe must be closed for the seat to go into anything but upright mode, as the wardrobe door will block the movement.
-There is also a drawer of sorts where you can place your shoes.
-This probably seems like a detail, and it’s certainly not something that will make or break a flight.
-That said, having your shoes securely stowed and not lying around your suite made a difference to my experience (but, I’m a stickler for organization).

 Then to the left you will find a bunch more compartments.
 There is a compartment with a door that is fairly standard in business class seats, and in most airlines serves to hold a water bottle (such as here as well) and headphones.
 While the headphones were presented lying on the bedding, I did ultimately place it in the compartment with the door closed.